jc1775/CS1XA3/Project01/README.md

 ### 1. Script Input
 #### Description:

-<font color="green">This is an interactive script for selecting and running all other features.
+This is an interactive script for selecting and running all other features.
 It prompts the user to input the name of the desired feature, and accepts multiple arguments at once executing them in the order listed.
-This script also contains a 'help' menu which lists the name of all features and provides basic information on each one. </font>
+This script also contains a 'help' menu which lists the name of all features and provides basic information on each one.

 #### Execution: